CUBRID/cubrid-manual/en/sql/tuning.rst

 Applying loose index scan is advantageous when the cardinality of the grouped column is very small, compared to the total data amount.

-Loose index scan optimization is applied when **INDEX_LS** is input as a hint and the below cases are satisfied.
+Loose index scan optimization is considered to be applied when **INDEX_LS** is input as a hint and the below cases are satisfied:

-1. When an index covers all SELECT list, that is, covered index is applied.
+1.  when an index covers all SELECT list, that is, covered index is applied.
-2. SELECT DISTINCT, SELECT ...
-GROUP BY statement or SELECT statement with a single tuple.
+2.  when the statement is SELECT DISTINCT, SELECT ...
+GROUP BY statement or a single tuple SELECT.
-3. If you use an aggregate function, it is necessary that an input argument of the function always includes DISTINCT.
-However, MIN / MAX function exception.
+3.  all aggregate functions (with the exception of MIN/MAX) must have DISTINCT input
-4. COUNT(*) should not be used.
+4. COUNT(*) should not be used
-5. When cardinality of the used subkey is 100 times smaller than that of the entire index.
+5.  when cardinality of the used subkey is 100 times smaller than the cardinality of the whole index

 a subkey is a prefix part in a composite index; e.g. when there is INDEX(a, b, c, d), (a), (a, b) or (a, b, c) belongs to the subkey.